-The bank of the first difference of a long point of the second second second of the first of the first of the second second second second second of the difference of the second second second of the second seco
+The bank of the first difference of a long point of the second second second of the first of the second second of the second second second second second of the second second

 Edward Hill (centre) and his four sons, from left to right, Grahame Rowland, Mervyn and Harold.
 Sentinel S4 WV 4104 was used to carry gravel from the South Cerney pit and was displayed at the Commercial Vehicle Show at Olympia in 1934.